 What would you do to start your New Year?
 Would you go to see an exciting show with friends, or would you prefer some warm and cozy family time?
-Here in Ota District, the Dondo-Yaki is the perfect event for both friends and families to celebrate the New Year and pray for good luck and a healthy life.
+Here in Ota City, the Dondo-Yaki is the perfect event for both friends and families to celebrate the New Year and pray for good luck and a healthy life.

-Each year, the Ota district organizes an event named “Dondo-Yaki” in celebration of the New Year.
+Each year, Ota organizes an event named “Dondo-Yaki” in celebration of the New Year.
 The origin of the event can be traced all the way back to the Heian period when nobilities burnt bamboo in their palace after the New Year for the purpose of divination.
 The custom survived over the years, and it eventually evolved to become a traditional event that is open for everyone to participate in.

 The traditional event of Dondo-Yaki usually takes place on 14th or 15th January, the time Japanese people consider as the end of new year celebration.
 In Japanese tradition, decorations for New Year, such as the sacred Shimekazari (lucky charms) and pine branches, are used to attract the Gods to people’s homes.
 After the celebration ends, the proper way to dispose of the used decorations is to burn them, so that the Gods can return to heaven.

 On the day of Dondo-Yaki, the locals build a stack using bamboo and pine branches and place used New Year decorations around the stack.
 If you are not in the mood to do heavy work, there are traditional drinks and light refreshments provided by friendly and welcoming locals.
 Before lighting the fire, representatives from each block of the neighborhood give a brief speech about the starting year and lead a group prayer for good luck.
 Then, Shinto priests will conduct the traditional ceremony of “Oharai”– to keep bad luck away from people.